 If you did not come to the

 you will need to register Thursday before you can collect food.

 Bring ID and proof of residence in Sleepy Hollow or Tarrytown.

 Every dollar you give us goes directly to healthy food for a local family in need!

-Because of expanded services for Covid and the upcoming holidays, our current costs are about $30,000 per month.
+Because of expanded services for inflation and Covid, our current costs are about $25,000 per month.